Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 If the server is reachable over the internet, SSH hardening and firewalling should happen before you install and expose applications.

-# Create a user and add to sudo group (Debian/Ubuntu)
+# Add user and grant sudo

 sudo adduser norbert